rmartinho/flamingdangerzone/_posts/2012-08-15-rule-of-zero.markdown

 ### Ownership

-Objects with automatic storage duration get their destructors invoked whenever they go out of scope.
-This property is often used to handle cleanup of resources automatically in a pattern known as *Resource Acquisition Is Initialisation* (RAII).
+In C++ the destructors of objects with automatic storage duration are invoked whenever their scope ends.
+In C++ this property is often used to handle cleanup of resources automatically in a pattern known as *Resource Acquisition Is Initialisation* (RAII).

 An essential part of RAII is the concept of resource ownership: the object responsible for cleaning up a resource in its destructor *owns that resource*.
-Proper ownership policies are the secret to avoiding resource leaks.
+Proper ownership policies are the secret to avoid resource leaks.
 And C++ allows us to encapsulate ownership policies into generic reusable classes.

 ### Value semantics

 When we use object types (as opposed to reference types) to pass values around in C++, those values get copied.
-If we want to store a value as a member, its need to be of an object type, otherwise it's ripe ground for dangling references.
+If we want to store a value as a member, it should be of a non-pointer object type, otherwise it's ripe ground for dangling references.
 Whenever we want a function to handle a copy of an argument, we can take that argument by value (i.e. with an object type).
 If we want to handle the same object without making a copy, we can take that argument by reference (i.e. with a reference type).

 Using value semantics (i.e. object types) is important for RAII, because references don't affect the storage duration to their referrents.
-Unfortunately these semantics don't interact very well with the idea of ownership described above.
+Unfortunately, by default these semantics don't interact very well with the idea of ownership described above.

 ### Rule of Three